SergioMEV/slurm-for-dummies/README.md

 ```
 Make sure to replace `<CONTROLLER_NODE>` with host alias of your controller node.
 If this is successful, you should see the munge status of the controller node.
 If you get an error, try restarting the munge service on the controller node.

-## Set up Slurm
+## Setup Slurm
-The process to install and set up Slurm is almost the same in the controller node and the worker nodes.
+The process to install and Setup Slurm is almost the same in the controller node and the worker nodes.
 The only significant difference is which service we have to start and enable.
 First, on all nodes, install the required packages with:
 ```
 $ sudo apt install slurm-wlm